davidmpinho/public-vs-priv-schools/README.md

 quality relative to comparable schools?

 2. In general, how much grade inflation is there?
-What are the best predictors of that inflation?
+What are the best predictors of that grade inflation?

-For the first question, the school-level data (in /data/) is scraped using Scrapy (see code in /python_scripts/school_rank/).
+For the first question, the school-level data (in /data/raw) is scraped using Scrapy (see code in /src/school_rank/).
 The second one is answered using student-level data from [DGES](https://www.dge.mec.pt/relatoriosestatisticas-0).
+All the data has been processed (/data/processed/).
+Now I am building the models (almost done).

 ### Major to-do tasks for the first question